Altitude Illness - Pulmonary Syndromes Medication

 Nifedipine (Adalat, Procardia)

-Used in HAPE for pulmonary vasodilation.
-Often improves SaO2 modestly within a few minutes.
-Despite theoretical concerns about the SL route, it has been used in hundreds of cases without causing clinically significant hypotension.
-Does not improve pulmonary hemodynamics as much as oxygen and does not have an additive effect when administered with oxygen.
-Most useful when oxygen is unavailable and to help prevent exertional exacerbation of HAPE when evacuating a patient.
-Cap may be punctured; drug solution may be administered SL to reduce BP.
+Nifedipine is used in HAPE for pulmonary vasodilation.
+It often improves SaO2 modestly within a few minutes.
+Despite theoretical concerns about the sublingual route, it has been used in hundreds of cases without causing clinically significant hypotension.
+Nifedipine does not improve pulmonary hemodynamics as much as oxygen and does not have an additive effect when administered with oxygen.
+It is most useful when oxygen is unavailable and to help prevent exertional exacerbation of HAPE when evacuating a patient.
+The cap may be punctured, and the drug solution may be administered sublingually to reduce blood pressure.

 Phosphodiesterase (type 5) enzyme inhibitor